Skip to main content Skip to site utility navigation Skip to main site navigation Skip to site search Skip to footer

 4. Admissions Requirements

-1. A program’s admission requirements will be determined with the intent to ensure an applicant's success in the program, applied relevant to an applicant’s success in the program, applied consistently across program locations, and capable of objective assessment.
+1. A program’s admission requirements will be determined with the intent to ensure an applicant's success in the program applied consistently across program locations, and will be capable of objective assessment.
 Only requirements that meet these criteria will be used in the assessment of an applicant’s qualifications.

 2. The Academic Dean is responsible for setting admission requirements, in consultation with the Director of Enrolment and Registrar.
 Changes to admission requirements will be made in collaboration with the Director, Enrolment and Registrar.